yyz1989/docker-rdf4j/README.md

 * `2.0.1`, `2`, `latest`: Built with JRE 8 and Tomcat 8.5 [Dockerfile](https://github.com/yyz1989/docker-rdf4j/blob/master/2/2.0.1/Dockerfile)
 * `1.0.1`, `1`: Built with JRE 7 and Tomcat 8 [Dockerfile](https://github.com/yyz1989/docker-rdf4j/blob/master/1/1.0.1/Dockerfile)

+RDF4J Server and RDF4J Workbench also require a Java Servlet Container that supports Java Servlet API 2.5 and Java Server Pages (JSP) 2.0.
+In this Docker repository, Tomcat is used as Servlet container in all Docker images.

 ## License

 Eclipse RDF4J is released under [Eclipse Distribution License 1.0 (BSD)](https://projects.eclipse.org/content/eclipse-distribution-license-1.0-bsd).

 ## How to start

-You can start the docker containter for a quick test with
+A docker containter can be started for a quick test with
 ```
 docker run --rm -p 8080:8080 yyz1989/rdf4j
 ```
+In this case Tomcat will run in foreground and tail its log, where you can diagnose the status immediately.

 ## Port